-5 takeaways on the sprawling, scathing Santos Ethics report
+5 takeaways on the sprawling, scathing Santos ethics report

 Santos reported $81,250 in loans to his first run for congress during the 2020 cycle, but the committee could only find evidence of $3,500 in payments that Santos made to his campaign.
 But Santos received $31,200 in loan “repayments” during that election cycle.

-In the 2022 cycle, a political action committee associated with Santos reported receiving $27,000 in personal loans from Santos — and making $24,000 in repayments back to him.
+In the 2022 cycle, a PAC associated with Santos reported receiving $27,000 in personal loans from him — and reported making $24,000 in repayments back to him.
 But the Ethics Committee, again, could not find evidence he had actually made those loans.

 Those $800,000 in payments came from an individual and a company that Santos had done some business with, but the committee had “serious questions regarding whether these payments were intended to benefit Representative Santos’ campaign and thus were unlawful excessive contributions.”